msillano/tuyaDAEMON/tuyaDAEMON/README.md

  _To manage such a rapidly changing environment, I choose to use a data structure in **tuyaDAEMON** to describe individual devices and single datapoint capabilities, so that all operations that are actually not managed or bogous can be intercepted and not sent to the device, giving stable and reliable operations with no surprises.
 And if the evolution of the SW offers us new features, it is easy to update the behavior of tuyaDAEMON._

+ _To enable HI-LEVEL communications with Tuya-cloud you must use the [tuyaTRIGGER module](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER) which uses an alternative communication mechanism with the devices._
-  _To enable HI-LEVEL two ways communicatrions with tuya-cloud the [**tuyaTRIGGER**](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER) module uses [TRIGGER](https://github.com/msillano/tuyaDAEMON/wiki/tuyaTRIGGER-info), and that allows the bidirectional event communication also with all devices unreachables by `tuyapi` (WiFi sensors, IR controls etc.)._ _**TuyaDAEMON + tuyaTRIGGER user is guaranteed that in any case all tuya devices will be integrated.**_
+_This allows [fast and reliable](https://github.com/msillano/tuyaDAEMON/wiki/tuyaTRIGGER-info) two-way communication of commands and events even with all devices not reachable via MQTT from the `tuyapi` library (WiFi sensors, IR controls, etc.)._
+_**The use of tuyaDAEMON + tuyaTRIGGER guarantees the user that in any case all Tuya devices can be integrated.**_

 ### applications
 _tuyaDEAMON is a powerful [event processor](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor) with a rich framework for IoT, offering to the power user many ways to implement their own projects:_

-1. users can build a chain using existing tasks to get the required complex behavior (meta-programming) (see [command chains](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#share-and-command-chains))
-2. users can add new functionalities, i.e. new tasks, building more js SW only devices, to cover the sector of interest (see [_system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system))
+1. users can add new functionalities, i.e. new tasks, building more js SW only devices, to cover the sector of interest (see [_system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system))
+2. users can add any not-Tuya hardware device, with a simple node-red interface flow (see [PM_detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study))
 3. users can design and build new devices from existing ones, in OO style (see [OO devices](https://github.com/msillano/tuyaDAEMON/wiki/ver.-2.0--milestones#oo-devices) and [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study))
-4. users can add an HW not-tuya device, with a simple node-red interface flow (see [PM_detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study))
+4. users can build inside tuyaDAEMON ['chains' (meta-programming)](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#share-and-command-chains) using existing tasks to get the required event-driven behavior: test, delay, sequences, repetions and fork of tasks  are simple to implement (example, [system.beep_loop](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#iteration).
-5. The entire tuyaDAEMON engine can be integrated into any large user project using the interfaces: node-red or MQTT or HTTP REST.
+5. the entire tuyaDAEMON engine can be integrated into any larger user project using the favorite interface: node-red or MQTT or HTTP REST.

  _Any effort is made to make it modular, small, easy to modify, and [fully documented](https://github.com/msillano/tuyaDAEMON/wiki)._